 Most flowers open in the day and close at night.
 The bright yellow flowers of one plant that blooms in Rasor Park do the reverse—they close during the day and open at night!
 This stealth yellow flower can be hard to notice at all during the daytime (right photo).

-Visit early in the morning in June or July to see its bright blooms.
+Visit early in the morning in June-August to see its bright blooms.
 Can you find this plant?
 Do you know what it is?
 Can you guess why it has this peculiar habit?
 Hover over this box to find the answer.

 Grasshoppers, Crickets, Katydids & Cicadas